ggluo/ggluo.github.io/_projects/0_project.md

 We prepare a complete [![Open In Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/github/ggluo/image-priors/blob/release/misc/demo_image_priors_colab.ipynb) to demonstrate how to use the trained generative priors when using BART for image reconstruction.

 Once you have gone through the whole workflow, you can start to collect feedback and iterate models.
-If there is any question or feedback for us, leave them below.
+If there is any question or feedback for us, feel free to leave them below.